National Minimum Wage

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 This guide is not intended to be a definitive statement of the law in England.
 If you require precise or detailed information on the legislation mentioned in this guide, or on the legal implications for you in particular, you should consult a professional legal adviser.

-There are four rates of National Minimum Wage (as of 1 April 2017):
+There are five rates of National Minimum Wage (as of 1 April 2017):

 - the rate for apprentices is £3.50 per hour.

 The National Minimum Wage came into effect on 1 April 1999.
 It is relevant to all accommodation providers that have employees, regardless of the size of the business.
 The National Minimum Wage is enforceable by HM Revenue and Customs (HMRC).

 If HMRC find that you have underpaid any of your staff, they can issue a Notice of Underpayment requiring the employer to repay arrears to their staff (paid at the current minimum wage rate) and pay a penalty to the Government.
 The penalty is 200% of the total underpayment, with a maximum of £20,000 per worker.

 Who is entitled to the National Minimum Wage?

 Anyone working for you (including part-time and casual staff) is entitled to receive the National Minimum Wage except:

 - anyone 'genuinely self-employed' (e.g. someone who controls their own time, what work they do, and invoices you rather than receiving wages)

 - voluntary workers;